kamilmazurek/hexagonal-architecture-template/README.md

-# Hexagonal architecture template
+# Hexagonal Architecture Template

-This repository contains an implementation of microservice with hexagonal architecture (invented by Alistair Cockburn), written in Java with Spring Boot.
+This repository contains an implementation of microservice with hexagonal architecture, that can be used as a template.

 My main motivation for creating this project is to have an implementation of microservice with hexagonal architecture, which can be used as a template, so I can reduce the overhead of the